rjw1/talks/what-should-wake-you-up-at-night.md

 # What should wake you up at night?

 ## Abstract

+On-Call can be painful but it doesn't have to be.
+Learn how modern practices can make on-call better for everyone.

-bob has been doing on call for over 15 years and has opinions about what should wake you up and who should be woken up and he intends to share them with yo
+bob has been doing on-call for over 15 years and has opinions about what should wake you up and who should be woken up.
+He intends to share them with you.